 Worshiping God with Freedom

-Recently the music ministry team gathered for a night of sharing vision and breaking bread (apple pie counts as bread, right?).
-It was a wonderful time taking inventory of the ways we see God moving in our midst during Sunday gatherings, and an apt opportunity for us to ask the Holy Spirit to give us more freedom as we worship.
-I led the team through a devotional that night, and I want to share it with you, in the hope that it will invite us all into deeper surrender and worship.
+The music ministry team recently gathered for a night of sharing vision and breaking bread (apple pie counts as bread, right?).
+It was a wonderful time taking inventory of the ways we see God moving in our midst during Sunday gatherings, and an apt opportunity to ask the Holy Spirit for more freedom as we worship.
+I led the team through a devotional that night, and I want to share it with you in hope that it will invite us all into deeper surrender and worship.

 There was a King by the name of Ahaz who reigned in Israel for sixteen years.
 Throughout his reign, he did not do what was right in the sight of the Lord.
-He led God’s people into idolatry by making sacrifices to other gods, building idols, and eventually closing up the temple of the Lord completely so that no one could worship there.
-The result of his actions led to Israel being defeated by neighboring countries, and they took many people captive.
+He led God’s people into idolatry by making sacrifices to other gods, building idols, and eventually closing up the temple of the Lord completely so no one could worship there.
+The result of his actions led to Israel’s eventual defeat by neighboring countries, who took many of God’s people captive.
 Even in defeat, Ahaz did not turn back to the Lord.

 As Hezekiah was giving the priests and Levites instructions he gave them this charge: